Diagnosis of Hyperparathyroidism

 4D-CT produces very detailed, multiplanar images of the neck and allows the visualization of differences in the perfusion characteristics of hyperfunctioning parathyroid glands (ie, rapid uptake and washout), compared with normal parathyroid glands and other structures in the neck (Fig. 4).

-The images that are generated by 4D-CT provide both anatomical and functional information (based on the changes in perfusion) in a single study, unlike the conventional two study (US & Sestamibi) technique.
+The images which are generated by 4D-CT provide both anatomical and functional information (based on the changes in perfusion) in a single study, unlike the conventional two study (US & Sestamibi) technique.

-There are downsides to the technique however, as firstly it is not widely available, requiring a particular expertise.
-Secondly, there is some concern that the radiation dose to the thyroid appears to be more than 50 times higher than conventional techniques, raising the possibility of 4D-CT-related thyroid cancers developing in the future.
+There are downsides to the technique however, as firstly it requires an experienced radiologist to perform and interpret the scan.
+Secondly, there is some concern that the radiation dose to the thyroid appears to be more than 50 times higher than conventional techniques, although with low-dose CT scanners now more common there is much less concern of long term complications relating to the radiation exposure.

 Fig.5: CT of upper mediastinum (chest) with ectopic parathyroid adenoma identified behind the oesophagus

 A recent study in the World Journal of Surgery calculated the risk as 0.1% in a 20 year old woman, but only 0.01% in a 40 year old woman.
-This may be ameliorated in the future by the use of the latest low-dose CT scanners, which considerably decrease the exposure to radiation.
+The use of the latest low-dose CT scanners considerably decrease this risk.
 Nevertheless it is probably prudent to avoid the use of 4D-CT in younger patients.

 • Selective venous sampling and angiography